fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusioncharts-net-data-value.md

 ## Customize Data Value

-In FusionCharts.NET, you can customize data values in the following ways with the help of different instance methods of the `Values` object (which accepts a string argument) under the `visualisationObj` object:
+In FusionCharts.NET, you can customize data values in the following ways with the help of different instance methods of the `Values` object (which accepts a string argument) under the `visualizationObj` object:

 ### Show/Hide Data Value

 To display the data labels, set the value of the `Show` property to `true`.
 Refer to the code given below:

 ```
-visualisationObj.Values.Show = true;
+visualizationObj.Values.Show = true;
 ```

 The chart will look as shown below: